 According to PWE research, more than 30% of Americans were facing eviction notices during the pandemic.
 Though some tenants have a genuine issue with a sudden loss of income and non-payment of rent, many are habitual late payers.
 Run a background check to know who they are and identify them beforehand.

 Does your tenant have a criminal record?
-Is it a civic offence or a criminal offence, or was it a minor misdemeanor?
+Is it a civic offence or a criminal offence, or was it a minor misdemeanour because of alcohol addiction?
 These kinds of data are quite crucial to judge a tenant’s character.
 Tenants who are trying to hide their criminal records stand a further chance of harming the property and other tenants.
 But once you know your tenant’s criminal history, you can easily decide if you want to onboard or not.

 An Edge Magazine report says that 1 in 3 Americans have a criminal record on average.
 Though all criminal records are not severe, why leave it open to chance when you can become sure with a tenant screening?